 6.4.1.2.7 Sending of an aggregated MSGin5G message

-If the MSGin5G Server receives an aggregated MSGin5G message as specified in clause 6.4.1.2.3, and the received aggregated MSGin5G message is smaller than the supported message segment size of the recipient, it shall send it as specified in clause 6.4.1.2.6 without splitting the received aggregated message request into multiple individual MSGin5G message.
+If the MSGin5G Server receives an aggregated MSGin5G message as specified in clause 6.4.1.2.3, and the payload of the received aggregated MSGin5G message is smaller than the MSGin5G Client Supported MSGin5G segment size of the recipient, it shall send it as specified in clause 6.4.1.2.6 without splitting the received aggregated message request into multiple individual MSGin5G message.

-If the received aggregated MSGin5G message is larger than the supported message segment size of the recipient, the MSGin5G Server should remove the last individual message in the List of individual messages element from the aggregated message until the aggregated message is smaller than the maximum segmentation size that can be transmitted over available transport, and then send the remaining aggregated MSGin5G message as specified in clause 6.4.1.2.6.
+If the payload of the received aggregated MSGin5G message is larger than the MSGin5G Client Supported MSGin5G segment size of the recipient, the MSGin5G Server should remove the last individual message in the List of individual messages element from the aggregated message until the payload of the aggregated message is smaller than the MSGin5G Client Supported MSGin5G segment size that can be transmitted over available transport, and then send the remaining aggregated MSGin5G message as specified in clause 6.4.1.2.6.
 The MSGin5G messages removed from the aggregated message may be sent individually or aggregated again by the MSGin5G Server according to service configuration.

 NOTE: Aggregated MSGin5G message is supported by all MSGin5G Clients and Application Servers.
 MSGin5G message and MSGin5G delivery status report cannot be aggregated in the same aggregated MSGin5G message.

 If the MSGin5G Server receives an MSGin5G message as specified in clause 6.4.1.2.2, it may send multiple MSGin5G messages toward the same recipient in an aggregated MSGin5G message.
 Before the sending of an MSGin5G message, the MSGin5G Server shall check if aggregation is allowed for this message, MSGin5G Server shall also check the message data size, and the priority level to determine if the message can be aggregated.
-For example, if the MSGin5G Server finds that the received messages have small payload size when compared to the maximum segment size that can be transmitted over CoAP and the messages are not high priority messages, which could be sent as per scheduling policy towards a selected target.
+For example, if the MSGin5G Server finds that the received messages have small payload size when compared to the MSGin5G Client Supported MSGin5G segment size that can be transmitted over CoAP and the messages are not high priority messages, which could be sent as per scheduling policy towards a selected target.
 The MSGin5G Server can decide to aggregate messages until optimal use of segment size before sending message towards MSGin5G Client.

 If the message can be aggregated, the MSGin5G Server aggregates multiple MSGin5G messages, and sends the aggregated message in a single CoAP POST request message.
 The sending of the CoAP POST request message shall follow the procedures specified in clause 6.4.1.2.6 with the clarifications listed below:

-a) The MSGin5G Server should not segment the aggregated message, so the MSGin5G Server should ensure that the new aggregated MSGin5G message is smaller than the maximum allowed MSGin5G message segmentation size and skips the step e) in clause 6.4.1.2.6.
+a) The MSGin5G Server should not segment the aggregated message, so the MSGin5G Server should ensure that the new aggregated MSGin5G message is smaller than the MSGin5G Client Supported MSGin5G segment size and skips the step e) in clause 6.4.1.2.6.
 The "Message is segmented", "Segmentation set identifier", "Total number of message segments", "Message segment number" and "Last segment flag" elements should not be included in the aggregated MSGin5G message.

 b) In addition to the elements specified in clause 6.4.1.2.6, the MSGin5G Server should include a "Number of individual messages" element in this message to indicate the total number of messages which are aggregated into this single message.